hipe/tmx/lib/skylab/callback/doc/issues/049-the-scn-narrative.md

 producing strings (the 's' in "gets"), however:

-a corollary of the second point above forms one of the scanner's most defining limitations: a scanner cannont be used to produce elements whose valid state may include `nil` or `false`.
+a corollary of the second point above forms one of the scanner's most defining limitations: a scanner cannot be used to produce elements whose valid state may include `nil` or `false`.